 “Do you know the only thing that gives me pleasure?
 It’s to see my dividends coming in.” – John D Rockefeller

+What is a dividend?
 “A dividend is a distribution of a portion of a company’s earnings, decided by the board of directors, to a class of its shareholders.
-Dividends can be issued as cash payments, as shares of stock, or other property.”
+Dividends can be issued mostly in terms of cash payments, and sometimes also as shares of stock, or other property.”

 Why are dividends good?